EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 _Don't worry about all the string functions starting with "str", you'll learn how to use them after some time, and if not, you can always just look them up_
 Now I know, there is a lot going on here, but when breaking it down, it's actually quite simple.
 At first we define the entity struct and the two update functions.
-In main, we create an array of entities on
+In main, we create an array of entities on the stack and then create one entity that we will enter into the array, the rest is left empty.
+Note that

 ```terminal